 - 87 The Local Authority is a partner in the South East Wales Consortium Schools Causing Concern protocol.
 This Policy forms a part of, and is aligned with, the National Model for School Improvement in relation to the informal support and challenge provided by the Local Authority (LA) to a school prior to any issuing of a warning notice or invocation of formal powers of intervention based on the six grounds for intervention.
-It also aligns with the Welsh Government (WG) Guidance on Schools Causing Concern (March 2016). - 88 Contract Procedure Rules exemptions are reported to the Audit Committee (July 2019); managers have been challenged in year to justify their procurement outside the Council agreed procedures. - 89 Regular reporting into Cabinet, Scrutiny and Audit Committee enables the achievement of the Council's objectives to be challenged and appropriate actions put in place to address any identified issues so that the intended outcomes can be achieved.
-The Strategic Risk Assessment 2019/20 was also reported to Audit Committee (February 2020) and signed off by Cabinet during the year. - 90 Dealing with customer complaints helps Monmouthshire to identify and deal with failures in service delivery.
+It also aligns with the Welsh Government (WG) Guidance on Schools Causing Concern (March 2016). - 88 Contract Procedure Rules exemptions are normally reported to the Audit Committee every six months; a report will be taken to Governance and Audit Committee during 2021/22 outlining the previous 18 months of exemptions requested.
+Managers are challenged in year to justify their procurement outside the Council agreed procedures. - 89 Regular reporting into Cabinet, Scrutiny and Audit Committee enables the achievement of the Council's objectives to be challenged and appropriate actions put in place to address any identified issues so that the intended outcomes can be achieved.
+The Strategic Risk Register was reviewed by Audit Committee in July 2020.
+The Whole Authority Strategic Risk Assessment 2020/21 was also reported to Audit Committee (March 2021) and signed off by Cabinet April 2021. - 90 Dealing with customer complaints helps Monmouthshire to identify and deal with failures in service delivery.
 The Council's complaint / compliment procedure is available on the web site.
-Out of 143 complaints received in 2018/19, 132 were resolved informally although 2 complaint was referred to the Ombudsman, who decided not to investigate.
-14 formal complaints were received, 5 of which were escalated.
-187 comments were received along with 180 compliments.
-(Standards Committee September 2019)
+Out of 214 complaints received in 2019/20, 207 were resolved informally with 13 being formally investigated, 5 of which were referred the Ombudsman, with only 1 under investigation.
+169 comments were received along with 240 compliments; (Audit Committee February 2021).